Centurion Autumn 100

 Autumn 100

 The Autumn 100 is a 100 mile (161 km) continuous trail race based in the twinned villages of Goring and Streatley on the River Thames.
-The course follows four 25 mile out and back spurs that together form a cross shape, using sections of the Ridgeway and Thames Path National Trails.
-Total ascent is listed as 5,000 ft (1,500 m) and the official finish cutoff is 28 hours.
+The route is made up of four 25 mile out and back spurs that use sections of both the Ridgeway and Thames Path National Trails and return to Goring between each leg.
+The sequence of spurs covers Thames Path to Little Wittenham, Ridgeway to Swyncombe Farm, Ridgeway to Chain Hill and Thames Path to Reading.